 We look forward to receiving your applications!
 Feel free to reach out to firstname.lastname@example.org if you have any questions.

-Click the button below to register for the info session.
-All interested students are welcome to attend.
+Click the button below to register for information sessions.

 Process & Timeline